-3. Prepare bandage for sealing all trims to new roof deck.
+3. Prepare a bandage for sealing all trims to the new roof deck.

-4. Roll out and cut mat for the whole roof surface (remembering 50mm overlap)
+4. Roll out and cut the mat for the whole roof surface (remembering 50mm overlap)

-5. Roll up strips of mat and place together.
-Lay out first strip of mat along highest point continue overlapping each strip by 50 mm
+5. Roll up strips of the mat and place them together.
+Lay out the first strip of the mat along the highest point and continue overlapping each strip by 50 mm

-8. Mix a small batch (1-2 litres) for detailing and bandaging.
-This is an ideal opportunity for assessing the quantity of catalyst you are using and whether you need a longer working time (less catalyst) or shorter working time (more catalyst)
+8. Mix a small batch (1-2 liters) for detailing and bandaging.
+This is an ideal opportunity for assessing the quantity of catalyst you are using and whether you need a longer working time (less catalyst) or a shorter working time (more catalyst)

-9. Mix and apply resin and chop strand mat for roof area to be laminated
+9. Mix and apply resin and chop strand mat for the roof area to be laminated

 LAMINATING THE MAIN ROOF AREA

-Beginning at the highest edge of the roof, apply the catalysed resin to 1m2 of roof.
-(To achieve the correct ratio of resin to CSM, approximately 1⁄3 needs to be applied to the deck and 2⁄3 on to the mat).
-Lay the leading edge of one of the strips of mat you cut earlier into the resin and unroll the first square metre.
-Impregnate the mat you have unrolled before continuing to repeat the process along the length of the strip of mat.
-When laminating the main roof area, never mix more than 10litre at a time, even less in warm weather.
+Beginning at the highest edge of the roof, apply the catalyzed resin to 1m2 of the roof.
+(To achieve the correct ratio of resin to CSM, approximately 1⁄3 needs to be applied to the deck and 2⁄3 onto the mat).
+Lay the leading edge of one of the strips of mat you cut earlier into the resin and unroll the first square meter.
+Impregnate the mat you have unrolled before continuing to repeat the process along the length of the strip of the mat.
+When laminating the main roof area, never mix more than 10 liters at a time, even less in warm weather.
 This will ensure that you DO NOT risk the basecoat resin going ‘off’ in the bucket and becoming unusable.

-When laminate is complete and cured, inspect for ‘pinholes’, If found, apply a further light coat of catalysed resin to the affected areas.
-To make overlapped areas less prominent tear matting, this produces a feathered edge which softens the joins.
-Always mix the resins on a clean area, a sheet or a board adjacent to the ladder.
+When laminate is complete and cured, inspect for ‘pinholes’, If found, apply a further light coat of catalyzed resin to the affected areas.
+To make overlapped areas less prominent tear matting produces a feathered edge which softens the joins.
+Always mix the resins on a clean area, a sheet, or a board adjacent to the ladder.
 When leaving the roof always inspect the soles of your boots To avoid resin being ‘walked’ onto your customers’ property.
-When adding catalyst to resin, always mix well to ensure even distribution.
-One minutes stirring is recommended.
+When adding a catalyst to resin, always mix well to ensure even distribution.
+One minute of stirring is recommended.
 Never mix too large a quantity.
 You can always mix more – you can never put it back if you have mixed too much.

-Before applying ProGRP Topcoat it will be necessary to lightly sand the whole of the roof surface, corners and details.
-A smooth, unblemished surface will produce a high quality finish when topcoated.
+Before applying ProGRP Topcoat it will be necessary to lightly sand the whole of the roof surface, corners, and details.
+A smooth, unblemished surface will produce a high-quality finish when top-coated.
 After the roof has been sanded an Acetone wipe will greatly aid the adhesion of the final topcoat.
 Using a sanding pad or sandpaper (40-60 grit) lightly sand the corners, taking care not to create ‘holes’.
-Any unsightly fibres can be trimmed off using a safety knife.
+Any unsightly fibers can be trimmed off using a safety knife.
 If a hole in the laminate is found this should be filled with catalysed resin before proceeding.
-If the roof requires the use of C100 cover flashing trims, these should be fitted prior to topcoating the main area and after you have cut in with topcoat, sealing in place using cromar trim adhesive.
-Remember to include a bead of PU adhesive between the angle fillet and inside of the flashing trim
+If the roof requires the use of C100 cover flashing trims, these should be fitted prior to top coating the main area and after you have cut in with topcoat, sealing in place using Cromer trim adhesive.
+Remember to include a bead of PU adhesive between the angle fillet and the inside of the flashing trim

 TOPCOATING THE ROOF